l74d/scoping/README.md

 assert(4 == b)
 ```

-In the rare case that you would like to reserve the word "scoping" for other uses, the class can be renamed arbitrarily using the following trick:
+In the rare case that you would like to reserve the word `scoping` for other uses, the class can be renamed arbitrarily using the following trick:

 ```python
 import scoping